 - Is it due to cashflow problems?

 - SBA would like to know the purpose of the funds and is it for good business reasons?

-- SBA borrowers cannot qualify for a SBA Loan if they are delinquent on any government debt and if the debt is in collections or not in good standings.
+- SBA borrowers cannot qualify for an SBA loan if they are delinquent on any government debt and if the debt is in collections or not in good standings